The Guardian Angel of Campo Cestio Cemetery in Rome

-The cemetery in the Testaccio neighborhood in Rome has many names; Campo Cestio, The Protestant Cemetery, The Non-Catholic Cemetery for Foreigners, or the Cat Cemetery.
-It holds the grave of the poet John Keats, the famous pyramid of Rome, about 40 cats, and most importantly it holds the grave of Emelyn Story.
-What’s that, you don’t know who Emelyn Story is?
+The cemetery in the Testaccio neighborhood in Rome has many names: Campo Cestio, The Protestant Cemetery, The Non-Catholic Cemetery for Foreigners, and the Cat Cemetery.
+It holds the grave of the poet John Keats, the famous pyramid of Rome, and about 40 cats.
+Most importantly, it holds the grave of Emelyn Story.
+What’s that?
+Don’t you know who Emelyn Story is?
 Well, neither do I. However, I know that Emelyn Story is eternally associated with the most beautiful, moving sculpture I’ve ever seen.

 The angel was all I could see.